kerry-davis/maori-fishing-calendar-react/docs/architecture/DATA_MODEL.md

 ```

 Notes:
 - Gear types are primarily stored in `userSettings.gearTypes`.
-A `gearTypes` collection also exists for per-document gear type storage; the app supports both patterns.
+The `gearTypes` collection exists but is deprecated for most flows to avoid drift.
 - Sensitive fields are deterministically encrypted client-side per `SECURITY.md` (selected string fields in trips/weatherLogs/fishCaught/tackleItems).
+- Weather/Fish IDs are opaque and use a ULID-based suffix; UI should not parse IDs.

 ## 2) Local (Guest/Offline) Data ERD